The Moment Bachelor Fans Have Been Waiting for Is Upon Us

 "My heart is very full," Colton says.
 "My heart is very complete."

-Colton and the three remaining contestants will had to the Algarve region of Portugal for a trip full of surprises, ABC said, including some extreme anxiety.
+Colton and the three remaining contestants will head to the Algarve region of Portugal for a trip full of surprises, ABC said, including some extreme anxiety.
 Look for Colton and Tayshia to take a helicopter ride to Cape St. Vincent and Colton and Cassie's date to be interrupted by a bombshell surprise.
 Plus, he reveals the conversation he had with her father.

 And yes, the breakdown moment you've been waiting for, the moment that's been teased for weeks, will finally happen: the fence jump.
 "What he does next not only changes his journey, but everyone else's," ABC said in its episode description.